duddybuddy/ElectricalTroubleshooting/README.md

 ## Test Equipment
 - When measuring the outpput of a function generator with an oscilloscope... it is easy to trick yourself/measure the wrong amplitudes if the function generator is set up to deliver a signal to a 50ohm terminated device.
 Some scopes have a switchable termination, some function generators have a "High-Z" output mode, and other times, you might need to add a terminator to your signal chain.

+## Programmable Devices (MCUs, SOCs, etc.)
+- Walk through/check all of your assumptions
+- - If you setup a configuration register, do you later undo your setup?
+(AND logic, accidental reset function call, etc.)